IndigoUnited/js-dejavu/README.md

 * Loose build (the one to be used in production) has 9.71Kb minified and 3.1Kb minified + gziped

+## Works on ##

+Some features like private and protected members access management are only avaiilable in modern browsers (the one that support Object.defineProperty).
+Still, the library provide fallbacks for those cases.
+It works in IE6+, Safari, Opera and Chrome.
+The regular build is also compatible with CommonJS modules, so it works well with Node.

 ## Performance ##

 All kind of validations to ensure that your classes are well defined and obey all the common rules of classic inheritance degrade performance.